jwalit455/Jwalit-files/README.md

 Game of Snake:
-Using the arrows keys navigate the snake (up, down, left right) to get cube.
+Using the arrows keys navigate the snake (up, down, left, & right) to get cube.